-(A) Sparkling soft drinks, non-carbonated soft drinks and flavoured water only.
-Does not include plain water or juice.

-(B) Non-alcoholic ready to drink (NARTD) portfolio, including dairy.
-Does not include coffee, alcohol, beer or Freestyle.
-(C) In 2019, we announced enhanced packaging targets for Europe, bringing forward the deadline to use at least 50%
+- (A) Sparkling soft drinks, non-carbonated soft drinks and flavoured water only.
+Does not include plain water or juice. - (B) Non-alcoholic ready to drink (NARTD) portfolio, including dairy.
+Does not include coffee, alcohol, beer or Freestyle. - (C) In 2019, we announced enhanced packaging targets for Europe, bringing forward the deadline to use at least 50% rPET from 2025 to 2023.

-) In 2019, we announced enhanced packaging targets for Europe, bringing forward the deadline to use at rPET from 2025 to 2023.
 Since 2021, our rPET use in Europe has been >50%.